Best IEP Dispute Tool for Colorado Parents Who Can't Afford an Attorney

 What's included:

-• 16 fill-in-the-blank advocacy letters — each citing the exact ECEA rule or Colorado Revised Statute that creates a legally binding obligation.
-Evaluation requests, Prior Written Notice demands, IEE requests at public expense, charter school non-compliance notices, compensatory education demands.
+- 16 fill-in-the-blank advocacy letters — each citing the applicable ECEA rule or Colorado Revised Statute for the request.
+Evaluation requests, Prior Written Notice requests, IEE requests at public expense, charter school non-compliance notices, and compensatory education requests.

-• BOCES Escalation System — how to identify your AU, direct demands to the BOCES Special Education Director (not the local principal who can't authorize services), and escalate when local advocacy fails.
+- BOCES Escalation System — how to identify your AU, direct requests to the responsible AU contact, and escalate when local advocacy fails.

-• Compensatory Education Tracker — document every missed service minute with dates, provider names, and cumulative totals.
-This turns "they haven't been giving her speech therapy" into "the AU owes 47.5 hours of compensatory speech-language services as documented in the attached log."
+- Compensatory Education Tracker — document every missed service minute with dates, provider names, and cumulative totals.
+This turns "they haven't been giving her speech therapy" into a documented request for 47.5 hours of compensatory speech-language services.

 Free Download